ftsrg/theta/doc/Portfolio.md

 3. `–domain  EXPL  –initprec  EMPTY  –search  ERR  –encoding  LBE  –refinement  NWT_IT_WP  –maxenum1 –precgranularity GLOBAL –prunestrategy LAZY`

 ### Adding further portfolios
+To create a new concrete portfolio, create a subclass of the `hu.bme.mit.theta.xcfa.analysis.portfolio.common.AbstractPortfolio` class and implement its abstract method `executeAnalysis`.
+The `AbstractPortfolio` class serves as a utility, in which the execution of any given configuration with a time limit on a separate thread is already implemented in the method `executeConfiguration`.

+For further information, see the javadoc and/or the already implemented `ComplexPortfolio` and `SequentialPortfolio` classes.

+To enable your portfolio as a parameter, add a new value to `hu.bme.mit.theta.xcfa.analysis.portfolio.Portfolio` and extend `hu.bme.mit.theta.xcfa.cli.XcfaCli` with this value (the corresponding switch statement is around line 422).

 ## Limitations
 ### Limited to XCFA
 The current version of the portfolio was created specifically to verify C programs transformed to the XCFA formalism.
 In the future it will be available for further formalisms.

 ### Limitations/Errors due to Threads
+The portfolio executes the analysis on a separate thread as it needs to be able to interrupt in case a time limit is reached.
+On the other hand, Theta often spends a large amount of time executing and waiting for SMT solvers or on other longer tasks (e.g. building the ARG), which cannot be interrupted quickly.
+Thus the portfolio is required to use `Thread.stop()`, when an interrupt seems insufficient, while also handling several possible states of the tool (SMT solver process running/in background, etc.).
+There are possible corner cases, where this might not work properly (the thread or a solver is not stopped properly, gets stuck, etc.).
+Solving these issues requires a completely new, process-based solution, which is currently under progress - until then, some bugs remain.

+### Limited to Linux
+To set and handle time limits, the portfolio has to measure the uptime of different processes (as most solvers are executed as different processes).
+To achieve that, the utility `ps` is used, which is only available on linux.
+Thus the portfolio is currently not available on Windows.

 ## Further Details
 The portfolio was implemented as part of the bachelor's thesis work of Zsófia Ádám, available [here](https://zenodo.org/record/5907927).